aaronbieber/status/content/posts/2024-11-24/index.md

 title: "2024 11 24"
 date: 2024-11-24T16:12:36-05:00
 tags:
  - sends
+sends:
+ - Red 5.10 corner, balancey
+ - Red 5.10 hard, bubbly
+ - Green 5.11 tricky
+ - Red 5.11 slopy as shit
 ---

 Jet lagged; lazy Saturday; Sunday climbing log.<!--more-->

 #### Sends

- - Red 5.10 corner, balancy
- - Red 5.10 hard, bubbly
- - Green 5.11 tricky
- - Red 5.11 slopy as shit
+{{< sends >}}

 Jet lag sucks.
 Sure it's only three hours, but dang, this west-to-east travel thing is the pits and someone should do something about it.
 I'm not remotely